 \subsection{Describing Applications as Events \& States}

-To harmonize our front-end applications with our descriptive component modelling, the applications in our framework are modelled upon the concept of events and states.
-Each UI element has a state for all its configurable parameters.
-Within each application's parent component, its states are observed for any changes by React useEffect hooks.
-When states are updated in response to a user event, the useEffect hook immediately updates the UI to reflect the new states.
-When the master JSON object that holds the current application indicator along with the states of its respective parameters is updated, it is dispatched to the central store.
-Each interaction with UI components of an application is an event that is reflected by the redux states and store.
+The first aspect of our architecture asks that the applications in our framework be modelled upon the concept of events and states.
+Each UI element in an application has a state for all its configurable parameters.
+Within each application's root component, its states are observed for any changes.
+When states are updated in response to a user event, the component is immediately re-rendered to reflect the new states.
+When the master JSON object holding a current application indicator along with the states of its respective parameters is updated, the new states are dispatched to the central store.
+Each interaction with the UI components of an application is an event that is reflected by the Redux states and store.